Arcot Ramasamy Mudaliar: All India Non-Brahmin Movement

 Mudaliar's utterances at this conference became the target of The Hindu, which criticised him by saying that "the speaker was desiring to produce an effect in another province, forced him to draw rather freely on his imagination".

 In the elections to the Madras Legislative Council held on 8 November 1926, the Justice Party lost the elections, winning just 21 of the 98 seats in the council.
 Mudaliar was one of the many who met with failure in the elections.
 He took a temporary retirement from politics and replaced P. N. Raman Pillai as the editor of Justice, the mouthpiece of the Justice Party.
 Under Mudaliar, there was a tremendous growth in its circulation, and Justice became widely popular.
 On 1 March 1929, he appeared before the Simon Commission along with Sir A. T. Paneerselvam, another important leader of the Justice Party, to provide evidence on behalf of the Justice Party.

 Administrative career

 Mayor of Madras

 Mudaliar served as the mayor of Madras from 1928 to 1930.

 In 1935, he resigned as the chief editor of Justice following his appointment to the Tariff Board.
-On 25 February 1937, he was knighted in the 1937 Coronation Honours List, by which time he was a member of the Council of the Secretary of State for India.
+On 25 February 1937, he was knighted in the 1937 New Year Honours List, by which time he was a member of the Council of the Secretary of State for India.